WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

     curl -L 'https://parasite.wormbase.org/rest/info/genomes/taxonomy/Meloidogyne?' -H 'Content-type:application/json'

-Note: we’ve also added the L (full name: --location) flag to the curl command, and changed “rest-14” to “rest” in the URL. “rest-14” refers to the 14th release of WormBase ParaSite; by removing the version number the request is automatically redirected to the most recent release.
+Note: we’ve also added the L (full name: --location) flag to the curl command, and changed “rest-15” to “rest” in the URL. “rest-15” refers to the 15th release of WormBase ParaSite; by removing the version number the request is automatically redirected to the most recent release.
 The L flag tells curl to allow this redirection.

 You will see a lot of text!
 This is the data that we requested, in JSON format.
-To format the response more nicely, we’ll pipe the output into another command line tool, jq. jq allows us to manipulate JSON data on the command line (see the manual for more information on its usage: https://stedolan.github.io/jq/manual/).
+To format the response more nicely, we’ll pipe the output into another command line tool, ```jq```. ```jq``` allows us to manipulate JSON data on the command line (see the manual for more information on its usage: https://stedolan.github.io/jq/manual/).

     curl -L 'https://parasite.wormbase.org/rest/info/genomes/taxonomy/Meloidogyne?' -H 'Content-type:application/json'  | jq '.'